 1 – Horizon Marijuana Life Sciences (HMMJ)

-It has more holdings than our #2 entry, but seven companies comprise 65% of the fund’s total assets.
-It is on the rise but hasn’t produced great results so far.
+Incidentally, six companies comprise 65% of the fund’s total assets.
+It has improved recently but hasn’t produced great results so far.
 Perhaps it is now undervalued and ready to increase once again?
-What’s interesting is that investors are not readily aware of the fund’s net asset value.
+What’s interesting is that investors are not appraised of the fund’s net asset value.

 2 – ETFMG Alternative Harvest ETF (MJ)